 The Compensation Committee approves actual annual incentive award payments for our executives taking into account the Company's and the individual's performance.
 The Company's performance determines the initial level of funding for the annual incentive bonus pool.
-The Compensation Committee then considers, and approves as appropriate, the CEO's recommendation for modifying any individual awards above or below the level of funding based on an assessment of individual performance, subject to the maximum individual bonus payments described below for NEOs under Tax Treatment of Executive Compensation and Annual Incentive Compensation Plan and the 175% funding limitation for the VPP.
+The Compensation Committee then considers, and approves as appropriate, the CEO's recommendation for modifying any individual awards above or below the level of funding based on an assessment of individual performance, subject to the maximum individual bonus payments described below for NEOs under Limitations on Tax Deductibility of Executive Compensation and Annual Incentive Compensation Plan and the 175% funding limitation for the VPP.

-The Company's performance goals for the 2018 VPP were approved by the Compensation Committee in December 2017 and were based on two financial measures: Revenue and non-GAAP operating margin, both weighted equally.

-For purposes of determining the bonus pool, we calculate the non-GAAP operating margin by taking the Company's consolidated non-GAAP operating income as a percentage of revenue.
-We determine the consolidated non-GAAP operating income by excluding stock-based compensation from the Company's consolidated operating income as determined under GAAP.

-The 2018 VPP requires achievement of 98% of the established targets for each of revenue and non-GAAP operating margin before any funding of the bonus pool may occur.
-The funding at different achievement levels (threshold, target and maximum) established for each of revenue and non-GAAP operating margin for the 2018 VPP are set forth in the table below.
-The table also illustrates actual revenue and non-GAAP operating margin achieved for 2018 and the corresponding funding levels resulting in a 108% funding for the 2018 VPP bonus pool.
+The Company's performance goals for the 2019 VPP were approved by the Compensation Committee in December 2018 and were based on two financial measures, weighted equally: (i) revenue and (ii) non-GAAP operating margin.
+For purposes of determining the bonus pool under the 2019 VPP, each of revenue and non-GAAP operating margin excluded revenue from the security services customer contracts sold, which amounted to \$10.2 million in 2019.
+In this context, the Compensation Committee determined non-GAAP operating margin by taking the Company's consolidated non-GAAP operating income (excluding security services revenue) as a percentage of revenue (excluding security services revenue) and determined the Company's consolidated non-GAAP operating income by adding back stock-based compensation expense to the Company's consolidated operating income as determined under GAAP.
+The 2019 VPP required achievement of 98% of the established target for either revenue (excluding security services revenue) or non-GAAP operating margin (excluding security services revenue) before any funding of the bonus pool may occur.
+The table below illustrates different achievement levels for funding of the 2019 VPP bonus pool (threshold, target and maximum) for each of these financial measures.
+The table also illustrates actual revenue (excluding security services revenue) and non-GAAP operating margin (excluding security services revenue) achieved for 2019 and the corresponding funding levels that resulted in a 95% funding for the 2019 VPP bonus pool.

+Revenue (excluding sec curity services revenue) Non-GAAP Operating Margin (excluding security services revenue)

+Achievement Metric (in millions) Funding Metric Funding Total Funding

+Threshold \$1,202.0 12.5% 66.6% 12.5% 25.0%

+Target \$1,226.5 50.0% 68.0% 50.0% 100.0%

+Maximum \$1,294.0 87.5% 71.7% 87.5% 175.0%

+Actual \$1,221.5 37.5% 69.3% 57.5% 95.0%

-In order to establish actual award amounts under the VPP, the Compensation Committee also reviewed the CEO's assessment of individual performance of the NEOs and considered the Board's assessment of the CEO's individual performance.
-The chart below indicates the Compensation Committee's approved annual incentive bonus award for each NEO under the 2018 VPP.
+In order to establish actual award amounts under the VPP, the Compensation Committee also reviewed Mr. Bidzos' assessment of individual performance of the other NEOs and his recommendations on bonus amounts for other NEOs.
+The Compensation Committee also considered the Board's assessment of Mr. Bidzos' individual performance.
+The chart below indicates the Compensation Committee's approved annual incentive bonus award for each NEO under the 2019 VPP.